Dwin17/bento/README.md

 * *I can't flash the Bento on QMK Toolbox!*
   - If you're seeing an error message along the lines of "*option requires an argument -- P*", please restart your computer and try flashing again.
-  - If it states that *No Device is Available*, please try my method:
+  - If it states that *No Device is Available*, please try my flashing method:
-    - Open QMK Toolbox and select your Bento firmware (qmk.fm can be left blank)
+    - Open QMK Toolbox and select your Bento firmware ("Keyboard for qmk.fm" can be left blank)
     - Check "Auto-Flash"
     - Press the Reset button on the bottom of the Bento twice quickly - but on the second press, hold it down for 3 seconds before letting go.
     - After a few seconds, the Pro Micro should go into bootloader mode and automatically flash the firmware
     - If this is not the case, repeat the previous steps.
 It may be helpful to unplug/replug the Bento and exit/reopen QMK Toolbox.
-Caution: It may take several tries to work.
+Caution: It may take several tries to work         due to the finicky nature of Pro Micro clones.
- * *If it states that **Access is Denied** please try the method stated in the previous bullet point.*
+   - If it states that *Access is Denied* please try the method stated in the previous bullet point.
+Again, it may take several tries to work.

 ________________________________________________________________________________________________________________________________________________________________